L-Blondy/up-fetch/README.md

 A function used to customize the [params](#params-upfetch) serialization into a query string. \
 By default only non-nested objects are supported, Dates are transformed to [ISO strings][toISOString]. \
 You can change this behavior by providing a custom `serializeParams` implementation.

+NOTE: `string | null | undefined` params are never passed to `serializeParams`: strings are assumed to be serialized, null and undefined are ignored.

 **Example:**